 3.2 Direct marketing

-We may also collect, hold, use and disclose your personal information for the purpose of sending you carefully selected news and marketing materials about our services, products or promotions from time to time.
+We may also collect, hold, use and disclose personal information for the purpose of sending you carefully selected news and marketing materials about our services, products or promotions from time to time.
 If at any time you wish to stop receiving such direct marketing messages from us, the easiest way to do so (for electronic messages) is to use the unsubscribe feature in the marketing message you have received.
 Otherwise, please contact us on 132391

 or email firstname.lastname@example.org